 Confirming access

 I needed to know if this deployed application was accessible by other users.
-To confirm this I asked one of my colleagues (referred to as MO in the screenshot below) to try accessing the link and confirm what they see.
+To confirm this, I asked one of my colleagues (referred to as MO in the screenshot below) to try accessing the link and confirm what they see.
+This would be an example of communicating with a non-technical stakeholder, as doing this kind of deployment (i.e. with a React application) is outside the scope of what this stakeholder does.
 This was successful: